• Home

 “When I look at women without a college degree who do not have children, their labor force participation and their rates of living with parents start to look much more like these men,” she said.
 “The difference is young children.”

-Non-college men at home aren’t working
+Noncollege men at home aren’t working

 The most consequential finding in Penrose’s paper is what happens after men move in.
 Men living with their parents are 20 percentage points less likely to be in the labor force than those living independently.
 That same 10% rent increase is associated with a 0.5 percentage point decline in labor force participation.
-Initial estimates suggest housing costs could explain roughly a third of the total employment decline among non-college men.
+Initial estimates suggest housing costs could explain roughly a third of the total employment decline among noncollege men.

-“That’s not too surprising to me, just because if you’re looking at adults in their 20s or even 30s who are living at home, you’re looking at sort of the most disadvantaged guys in their cohort,” said Winship of Penrose’s findings.
+“That’s not too surprising to me, just because if you’re looking at adults in their twenties or even thirties who are living at home, you’re looking at sort of the most disadvantaged guys in their cohort,” said Winship of Penrose’s findings.
 “So it makes sense that they’ve got other barriers to finding work, to keeping work—and that they’d be more likely to permanently drop out of the workforce.”

 “Some of the pushback I was getting is people saying, ‘Maybe men are using it as a launchpad,’” Penrose said.
 “That doesn’t seem to be the case.
 These men who are living with their parents are completely detached from the labor market.”